trustedpropdeals-lang/property-wholesale-guide/index.md

 To succeed as a wholesaler, follow these key steps:

 1. **Market research:** Study your local real‑estate market, analyse recent comparable sales and understand state regulations.
 2. **Build a buyers’ list:** Connect with cash buyers (investors) who are ready to purchase deals.
-Network through real‑estate meetups, online groups and “We Buy Houses” ads.
+Network through real‑estate meetups, online groups and "We Buy Houses" ads.
 3. **Find distressed properties:** Source under‑valued properties through the MLS, driving for dollars, bandit signs, direct mail or wholesaling software.
 4. **Negotiate and secure the contract:** Agree on a purchase price and ensure the contract includes an assignment clause.
 5. **Assign the contract:** Transfer your purchase rights to a buyer for an assignment fee or perform a double closing.